kensnyder/react-thermals/README.md

 ### Event description & Cancelability

 The following events fire during the life cycle of the store.
-Some events allow you use `event.preventDefault()` to block the next step.
+Some events allow you call `event.preventDefault()` to block the next step.
 For example, canceling the BeforeSet event will block all pending state updates.
-Handlers can also call `event.stopImmediatePropagation()` to block other handlers from firing this particular event.
+Handlers can also call `event.stopPropagation()`to block other handlers from firing this particular event.

 | Event              | Description                                                 | Cancelable? |
 | ------------------ | ----------------------------------------------------------- | ----------- |